foundry-rs/starknet-foundry/docs/src/appendix/snfoundry-toml.md

 ### `block_explorer`

 The `block_explorer` field specifies the block explorer service used to display links to transaction details.
+The `Sepolia Testnet` is supported only by `Voyager` and `StarkScan` block explorers.

 | Value     | URL                                    |
 |-----------|----------------------------------------|